freevo/kaa-metadata/doc/usage.rst

 Methods
 -------

-The parse result has the following functions:
+The result behaves like a read-only dict in Python with some additional methods depending on the parser used.
+The following methods are available.

 .. automethod:: metadata.core.Media.get
 .. automethod:: metadata.core.Media.__getitem__